 1894 Birthday of Robert Russell Bennett, orchestrator of Broadway classics including the original Sunny, Show Boat, Anything Goes, Oklahoma!, Annie Get Your Gun, Kiss Me, Kate, The King and I, My Fair Lady, Camelot, and The Sound of Music.
 In 2008, he was posthumously honored with a special Tony Award in "recognition of his historic contribution to American musical theatre in the field of orchestrations."

-1961 Bye Bye Birdie opens at London's Her Majesty's Theater.
+1961 Bye Bye Birdie opens at London's Her Majesty's Theatre.
 Chita Rivera, the star of the original Broadway production, reprises her role opposite Marty Wilde, Peter Marshall, and Angela Baddeley.
 The West End staging of the Charles Strouse-Lee Adams musical lasts 268 performances.

 1965 Legendary theatre is made when the husband-and-wife team of Hume Cronyn and Jessica Tandy open in The Cherry Orchard at the Tyrone Guthrie Theater in Minneapolis.
 Variety hails the production as "the outstanding presentation of the Chekhov classic in a lifetime of theatregoing and would be a credit to any company."
 Cronyn and Tandy continue to grace the stage together for many years to come in such productions as Foxfire and The Gin Game.

 1966 The New York Shakespeare Summer Festival is under way as Central Park's Delacorte Theater opens for its summer season.
 Among this year's productions: All's Well That Ends Well and Richard III, featuring such talents as Christopher Walken, Barbara Barrie, and Richard Jordan.

 1983 Samuel Beckett is examined in three parts as his Ohio Impromptu, Catastrophe, and What Where are presented Off-Broadway at the Harold Clurman Theatre.
 The evening of one-acts runs 350 performances until it closes April 15, 1984.
 Alan Schneider directs a cast that features David Warrilow, Rand Mitchell, Donald Davis, Daniel Wirth, and Margaret Reed.

 1995 Michael John LaChiusa makes his Broadway debut writing additional music to Bob Telson's score to Chronicle of a Death Foretold, a musical directed by Graciela Daniele, based on the novel by Gabriel García Márquez.
 It runs just 37 performances, but is nominated for Best Musical in the 1996 Tony Awards.